pietrofranceschi/ProcessMSI/README.md

 ## Details
 The preprocessing of targeted MSI data in our study is performed in following steps:

-1. First, a reference mass bin was created of size 0.5.
+1. First, a reference mass bin of size 0.5 was created.

 ![alt text](https://github.com/pietrofranceschi/ProcessMSI/blob/master/BinnedSpectrum.png)